dhh8529/SocialTube/README.md

 Hlo friends !!!!!
-This is my project of an Social media video downloader which can download Instagram reels/IGTV  , facebook videos and whatsapp statuses .
+This is an android Social media video downloader developed in kotlin which can download Instagram reels/IGTV , facebook videos and whatsapp statuses .

 Demo Video link is ->